NaysanMunje/OREO---robotic-arm/README.md

 # OREO — 4-DOF Robotic Arm

-A DIY WiFi-controlled robotic arm with a browser-based digital twin for planning and driving moves in real time.
+OREO is a 4 DOF robotic arm controlled with an esp32.
+The joints use 3D printed cycloidal gear reductions and stepper motors.

 <!-- Add your photos below (drop files in docs/, then uncomment):